Call now to schedule an appointment!

 Nothing makes you look AND feel younger than a beautiful smile.
 It’s a fact – today’s teeth whitening treatments, combined with one of the options of porcelain veneers, can create a personal smile makeover that is truly a “fountain of youth.”

+There is no age limit for a fantastic smile.
 For the most part, losing teeth during the golden years has nothing to do with aging and everything to do with gum disease.
 More than ever before, it’s possible for a golden years smile to be a gorgeous one!

 As people age, their gums recede which oftentimes exposes tooth roots to decay.
 In addition, the typical senior has dental work that is decades old and at risk of leaking or failing.
 This is one of the biggest reasons older people should never postpone their regular visits to their dentist so that repairs and updates may be performed the moment problems arise.

-Today, consider what many aging people are choosing to do to improve their aging smiles.
+Today, consider what many aging people are choosing to do to improve their smiles.
 Dental implants can now beautify smiles by replacing missing teeth, and they look, feel and function just like natural teeth.
-A recent study indicates that nearly 90% of dental implant patients who previously wore dentures say they have more confidence and that the procedure would be worth repeating.
+A recent study indicates that nearly 90% of dental implant patients who previously wore dentures, say they have more confidence and that the procedure would be worth repeating.

 Cosmetic porcelain veneers and teeth whitening are other options to beautify aging smiles and viable options you might consider to do for yourself.
-These procedures are not only affordable, but are relatively uncomplicated, too.
+These procedures are not only affordable, but are relatively uncomplicated too.
 In addition, with modern-day dental techniques, there’s very little discomfort associated with keeping your own teeth – all the more reason to sport an incredible smile for the rest of your life.